percona/k8spxc-docs/docs/update.md

 ### Upgrading Percona XtraDB Cluster

-**The recommended way** to update the database management system (Percona XtraDB Cluster) is to use the *Smart Uptates strategy*, which means that updgrade process is controlled by the Operator.
+**The recommended way** to update the database management system (Percona XtraDB Cluster) is to use the *Smart Update strategy*, which means that upgrade process is controlled by the Operator.
 But it is also possible to [carry updates manually](update_manually.md), if needed.